artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 b.
 Analyze the behavior of the data cache in detail.
 Perform the analysis section by section: iterations 0 to 1, iterations 2 to 6, and iterations 7 to 8.

 c.
+Test a 2-way set associative cache (keep the total size of the cache unchanged).

+d.
 Perform code optimizations (such as array enlargement, array fusion, etc.) and explain the results obtained compared with the results of the original code.

 ## Exercise 3